 The final step to this delicious appetizer or side dish is, of course, a dip.
 Rich, dense marinara sauce is the perfect match to these baked vegan polenta fries.
 The acidity of tomato with the creamy polenta fries is a delightful surprise.

-This homemade marinara sauce really couldn’t be easier.
-Everything comes together in one pot, and you’re likely to already have the ingredients on hand.
-If you don’t have fresh tomatoes, feel free to used canned whole or chopped tomatoes.
-If you do choose to go that route, we love the San Marzano brand.
-They’re high quality and really enhance the flavor of this marinara sauce.
+This homemade marinara sauce really couldn't be easier.
+Everything comes together in one pot, and you're likely to already have the ingredients on hand.
+If you don't have fresh tomatoes, feel free to used canned whole or chopped tomatoes.
+Of course, store bought marinara is fine, too!

 These vegan polenta fries get cheesy flavors from nutritional yeast and brightness fresh herbs.
 Dipped in savory homemade marinara sauce, they won't last long!